How iTunes Store charges might look on credit and debit card statements

 - Purchases made by someone else in your household or someone with access to your Apple ID.

 - Purchases made using another Apple ID that might use the same credit or debit card.

-If you compared your purchase history to your statement and don't recognize the charge or want to request a refund, contact Apple Support.
+If you compared your purchase history (and family members' purchase histories) to your statement and don't recognize the charge or want to request a refund, contact Apple Support.
 If you don't have an iTunes Store account (Apple ID) and see charges on your statement, contact Apple Support.

 If you want to, you can change your payment information.